glance-/bootstrap-docker-builds/README.md

   sendas: ~
 # Jabber room to send updates to
 jabber: ~
-# If script is not empty the script builder will be used by default
-# Every list item is a line
-script: []

 # Save artifacts from successful builds
 archive_artifacts:
   # You can use wildcards like "module/dist/**/*.zip"